vutran92/jhipster-console/README.md

     docker-compose up -d

-You can now access Kibana at http://localhost:5601
-It should automatically receive logs from your applications.
+You can now access the JHipster Console at http://localhost:5601 It should automatically receive logs from your applications.

 To stop ELK: